 Other Companion Planting Ideas

-If you like the idea of companion planting, you might be interested in reading about the best companion plants for pumpkins and sunflowers.
+If you like the idea of companion planting, you might be interested in reading about the best companion plants for pumpkins, garlic, and sunflowers.
 You could also learn about companion plants for columbine, rosemary, lavender, and rhubarb.
 Companion planting is a great way to design a productive and lovely garden space.

 Free Online Garden Planner Layout Template